Kardashian Family Dumps Kylie’s BFF Jordyn Woods In Wake Of Tristan Thompson Cheating On Khloe

 Of course, Kylie, who calls Jordyn “Auntie” for her daughter Stormi, is struggling with the unexpected situation.
 Kylie and Jordyn have been friends for much of their lives.
 Unfortunately, the businesswoman “is very torn on how to handle the situation,” according to the source.
 Supposedly, Jordyn actually lives in Kylie’s pool house, so getting rid of her might be a struggle.

-Of course, Khloe doesn’t feel any better about the drama, which Inquisitr reported earlier she’ll end up having to relive on next season’s KUWTK since cameras caught the entire thing on video.
+Unsurprisingly, Khloe doesn’t feel any better about the drama, which the Inquisitr reported earlier she’ll end up having to relive on next season’s KUWTK since cameras caught the entire thing on video.

 “Khloe is more disappointed that someone so close to their family would betray her,” the source explains.
 “She can’t believe it.”